Note - as of Tradebox v1.0.80725.0 the Accounts tab shown in this video has been relabelled as the Sage 50 tab.

 Override Product Nominal: By default Tradebox will pick up the nominal codes from the Sage product records.
 This option should be ticked in order to use the default nominal for everything.

 This option appears in Amazon and eBay channels, where Tradebox can pick up the fees and account for them in Sage.
 You are able to choose which nominal code, bank account, and department (optional) you want them to be posted into, and with what tax code.
-For more information see our article on Amazon or eBay fees.
+See our fees guide for more information.

 This option only appears in an eBay channel.
 Paypal fees can be downloaded and accounted for in Sage by Tradebox.
 You can choose which nominal code, bank account, and department you want them to be posted into, and with what tax code.
 You can also choose whether you want the fees to be posted as a summary of the selected fees, or each individual fee to be posted as a separate transaction.
-Please see our article on Paypal fees for more details.
+See our fees guide for more information.

 Tradebox can automatically post the Sales Receipts for your orders when the order is transferred to Sage (this is raised at the point of Update Ledgers on the sales invoice).
 If your website or marketplace provides the Payment Method on the order, these can be posted to different banks.
 You can either manually add the methods to the list or Tradebox will discover them as it downloads orders and raise them in the Issues Log.